Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 “Our system is being upgraded, and these [internet accessibility] problems could continue for two, three months,” he added.

-Ramsha Jahangir, a policy and communications expert at the Global Network Initiative (GNI), an organisation focused on freedom of expression and privacy in technology, said these incidents and comments are only proof of “a longstanding pattern of censorship” in Pakistan.
+Ramsha Jahangir, a policy and communications expert at the Global Network Initiative (GNI), an organisation focused on freedom of expression and privacy in technology, said such incidents and comments are only proof of “a longstanding pattern of censorship” in Pakistan.

 “In the context of elections, internet shutdowns specifically prevent individuals from exercising free expression about the elections, undermine the watchdog role of journalists and media, and obstruct the efforts of those documenting elections, which limits information integrity,” Jahangir told Al Jazeera.